-A single access point from Berrywell Road (to the west of the site) is proposed.
-Given the number of units it is recommended that the carriageway width would be a minimum of 5.5 metres.
-Upgrading of the minor road adjacent to the site may be required, including road widening, footways and lighting.
+Access is to be taken from the A1107 School Road.
+Extensions must be made to the footway from the village, street lighting and the 30mph limit though care should be taken not to suburbanise the area.
+Given the number of units it is recommended that the carriageway width would be a minimum of 5.5 metres initially.

 Secure and convenient walking and cycling connections must be provided to local facilities and public transport access points.
-Traffic calming should be introduced as a self-enforcing measure to maintain vehicle speeds below 20 mph.
+The existing path network through the site should be reflected in the new layout for public use.
+Traffic calming should be introduced as a selfenforcing measure to maintain vehicle speeds below 20 mph.